-The Agency Request phase of the budget process officially ends on September 1st (or the Friday before if it falls on a weekend or holiday) when the agency budgets are due to the Governor's Finance Office and Legislative Counsel Bureau.
+The Agency Request phase of the budget process officially ends on September 1st (or the Friday before if it falls on a weekend or holiday) when the agency budgets are due to the Governor's Finance Office Budget Division (Budget Division) and Legislative Counsel Bureau.

 This original agency submission is the A00 version in NEBS.
 After the A00 version is closed in NEBS, payroll is calculated and schedules are processed for all budget accounts as a double check.
 Once this is complete, the A00 version is then saved as the original agency submission.
 This version is copied to the A01 - Agency Request version.
+The A01 version is transmitted electronically to the LCB's Fiscal Analysis Division on or before October 15th in accordance with NRS 353.211(1).